 Students are encouraged to join or organize clubs with the guidance of a TSTC faculty or staff advisor.
 Some student clubs allow dual enrollment students to join.
-The list of club and organizations are located at the Office of Student Life & Engagement.
 Clubs can be related to professional careers or nonacademic interests.
 The advisor is responsible for students' actions in any activity sponsored by the organization or club.
-All clubs or professional organizations must be granted approval through the Office of Student Life & Engagement.
+All clubs or professional organizations must be granted approval.

-All officially recognized student organizations sponsoring social functions, fundraisers, and/or volunteer activities, either on or off campus, MUST coordinate and register such functions with the Office of Student Life &
+All officially recognized student organizations sponsoring social functions, fundraisers, and/or volunteer activities, either on or off campus, MUST coordinate and register such functions with the College.

-Engagement.
 Student organizations and their advisors (sponsors) are responsible for compliance with TSTC policies and regulations and all applicable state and federal laws.